To Home Page

 If your remote control is not in the list, you can create your own configuration file.
 You need the tool irrecord (part of LIRC) to do this.
-Typical usage:
+Typical usage (as a normal user):

 Applications with LIRC support use the .lircrc configuration file to see what action has to be taken when a certain remote button is pushed.
 Below you find some examples.
 A more detailed explanation about the .lircrc file format can be found on the LIRC website.

-Play the next song in Banshee music player with the forward button on your remote:
+Pause a video in VLC media player with the pause button on your remote:

 A special application is the LIRC tool irexec.
 It is used to execute other applications.

-Start VLC media player using the AV button:
+Start Kaffeine media player using the radio button:

 I mainly use irexec in combination with xte to generate fake keyboard strokes.
 For example, if you want to close a window using your keyboard, you press Alt+F4.
 To close a window with a button on your remote, you can use irexec and xte to fake the Alt+F4 keyboard strokes.

-Close a window with the power button, using xte:
+Close a focused window with the power button, using xte:

 You can also use the LIRC tool irxevent to generate fake keyboard presses.
 But I find this tool more complicated than xte and it does not offer extra features that I need.